Venet Ski Resort

 Nearby Ski Resorts

 Venet is in the heart of the Tyrol, an amazing Austrian ski region.
-Glacier skiing at Kaunertal, mid-sized powder secret stashes like Nauders, Kappl, See & Galtuer, mega resorts at Serfaus Fiss Ladis, Ischgl & St Anton ..... the list goes on.
+Glacier skiing at Kaunertal, mid-sized powder secret stashes like Nauders, Kappl, See & Galtuer, mega resorts at Serfaus Fiss Ladis, Ischgl & Ski Arlberg ..... the list goes on.

 The Powderhounds reviewed Venet in 2019 & were surprised by what it has to offer to skiers visiting Austria.
+Much has changed since our last visit with less terrain & a shortened ski season - climate change is certainly having a say in some of the lower elevation ski areas of the world.
+Still worth a look on its day though.
 Click on the review links on this page to read our thoughts & observations.

-See how Venet compares to the rest of the European ski resorts on the Europe ski resort ratings page.
+See how Venet compares to the rest of the Austrian ski resorts on the Austria ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.